 Year 6 marks the end of the pupils’ time at Woodborough School and it is always an extremely busy time for pupils and staff!
 Over the year, they seem to grow from children to young adults, ready to make the move to Secondary School.

-As the older members of the school, there are lots of opportunities for them to develop skills and attitudes other than the academic!
-They are now the role models for the younger children and as part of this they can hold positions of responsibility, for example, School Council representatives or House Captains.
+As the older members of the school, there are lots of opportunities for them to develop skills and attitudess other than the academic!
+They are now the role models for the younger children and as part of this they can hold positions of responsibility, for example, School Council representatives, House Captains or librarians.

 Our maths becomes more sophisticated and children become confident calculating with larger numbers and decimals.
-Amongst other things, they work with: simplifying and converting fractions, percentages and decimals; perimeter and area of compound shapes; presenting and interpreting data in different forms, and solving multi step word problems.
-It is important that children develop their abilities to work confidently mentally and quick recall of multiplication facts is key to this.
-We concentrate on these in class but also expect the children to spend time learning them at home.
+Amongst other things, they work with: algebra, ratio and proportion, simplifying and converting fractions, percentages and decimals; perimeter and area of compound shapes; presenting and interpreting data in different forms, and solving multi step word problems.

 Please follow the link for the latest Willow Class newsletter, this contains other information relevant to this term.
 If you have any other questions or concerns not covered in the newsletter please don’t hesitate to contact me.

 Click below for an overview of learning for Willow Class this year: